naribi/GEARS/Intro_RS_Lab1.md

 // Add the SRTM data to the interactive map Map.addLayer(srtm)

-// Add the data again, but with rescrited value ranges for better visualisation Map.addLayer(srtm, {min: 0, max: 300})
+// Add the data again, but with restricted value ranges for better visualization Map.addLayer(srtm, {min: 0, max: 300})

-// Add the data again, with value ranges, and a useful title for teh Layer tab Map.addLayer(srtm, {min: 0, max: 300}, 'Elevation above sea level');
+// Add the data again, with value ranges, and a useful title for the Layer tab Map.addLayer(srtm, {min: 0, max: 300}, 'Elevation above sea level');
 ```
 ![Figure 11.
 Comment script](commentsrtm.png)